Skip to main content

 Accessibility

-We are committed to making AI Canada Pulse accessible to all users, in alignment with the Accessibility for Manitobans Act (AMA) and the Accessible Canada Act.
-The site targets WCAG 2.1 AA compliance.
+We are committed to making AI Canada Pulse accessible to all users, in alignment with Manitoba and federal accessibility law.
+The site targets Web Content Accessibility Guidelines 2.1 Level AA.
 If you encounter accessibility barriers, please contact us at scott@scotthazlitt.ai.

 Last updated: April 8, 2026